thakumar/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 toc: 4
 ---

 *EVPN multihoming* (EVPN-MH) provides support for all-active server redundancy.
 It is a standards-based replacement for MLAG in data centers deploying Clos topologies.
-Replacing MLAG:
+Replacing MLAG provides these benefits:

 - Eliminates the need for peerlinks or inter-switch links between the top of rack switches
 - Allows more than two TOR switches to participate in a redundancy group
 - Provides a single BGP-EVPN control plane
 - Allows multi-vendor interoperability

 EVPN-MH uses {{<link url="#supported-evpn-route-types" text="BGP-EVPN type-1, type-2 and type-4 routes">}} for discovering Ethernet segments (ES) and for forwarding traffic to those Ethernet segments.
-The MAC and neighbor databases are synced between the Ethernet segment peers via these routes as well.
+The MAC and neighbor databases are synced between the Ethernet segment peers through these routes as well.
 An *{{<exlink url="https://tools.ietf.org/html/rfc7432#section-5" text="Ethernet segment">}}* is a group of switch links that are attached to the same server.
 Each Ethernet segment has an unique Ethernet segment ID (`es-id`) across the entire PoD.

 {{%notice info%}}
 EVPN-MH is only supported on Spectrum ASIC based switches.